yyliu11/react-interview-exercise/README.md

 ## Prompt

 The goal of this exercise is to build a prototype utility that gives users ability to search and view school district information from [NCES + ArcGIS apis](https://data-nces.opendata.arcgis.com/datasets/nces::private-school-locations-current/api).
 See [this dataset and others](https://data-nces.opendata.arcgis.com/datasets/school-district-characteristics-2019-20/explore).
-The api methods are already [implemented for you in this repository](src/utils/nces.ts), your objective is to create an interactive interface to filter and view the returned data.
+The api methods are already [implemented for you in this repository](src/utils/nces.ts), your objective is to create an interactive interface to filter and view the selected data.

 - Fork this repository, and push all your changes to Github
+    - Set Fork to private and add @ashmartian as a member
     - Looking for semi-descriptive commit messages
 - Working out of [Home.tsx](/src/components/Home.tsx):
     - Add the needed React `useEffect` statements for district and school searching
     - Create the UX around these 2 functions, utilize search inputs, lists, and a view container
     - District and School selection functionality, display a list, then when selected show more information
-- Please enable Github Pages in your Fork and update the url in your README.md
+- Please enable Github Pages and Github Actions in your Fork and update the url in your README.md
     - If your repository is not named `react-interview-exercise` you must update [vite.config.ts](vite.config.ts) "base" path

 ### Considerations